blake122096/ticket-lifecycle/README.md

 </p>
 <br />
 <p>
-After getting more information, it turns out the charger was broken so this is a relatively easy fix, we can set the SLA to Sev-B and once we get someone to find a new charger and verify that the laptop can be powered on, we can close the ticket.
+After further investigation, the CFO's laptop issue is identified as a faulty charger.
+Adjust the SLA to "Sev-B" and resolve the ticket once a replacement charger is provided and the laptop is confirmed to be working.

 </p>

 <p>
-Working through tickets takes a bit digging but asking the right questions and knowing who to escalate the ticket to can help immensely.
+Effective ticket resolution requires thorough investigation, targeted questioning, and proper escalation procedures.
 </p>